SC Program Staff FAQs

 For funded conference proposals, can I request that the Principal Investigator provide specific information as part of the final progress report, for example the final list of speakers or the names of those who were funding to travel to the meeting?

-If the conference proposal was funded under a standard financial assistance grant, the standard terms and conditions for annual reports and progress reports apply and the SC sponsoring office cannot request that the PI provide any specific information as part of the progress report.
+If the conference proposal was funded under a standard financial assistance grant (vs. a DOE Laboratory award), the standard terms and conditions for annual reports and progress reports apply and the SC sponsoring office cannot request that the PI provide any specific information as part of the progress report.

 If an SC program office is hosting a meeting, are there any requirements that must be met?

-The sponsoring SC office hosting a meeting should ensure that all participants are informed of SC Statement of Committee and expectations for professional behavior.
-The SC Diversity, Equity, and Inclusion (DEI) Working Group is currently working on SC guidance and associated resources regarding promoting DEI at SC-sponsored workshops and technical meetings that should be available before the end of the calendar year.
+The sponsoring SC office hosting a meeting should ensure that all participants are informed of SC Statement of Commitment and expectations for professional behavior.
+The internal SC Diversity, Equity, and Inclusion Working Group is currently working on SC guidance and associated resources regarding promoting diverse participation and inclusiveness at SC-sponsored workshops and technical meetings that should be available before the end of the calendar year.